Objectives, Methods & Strategies

-- Our program leads students through a "guided inductive approach" (discovery approach) that presents learners with selected samples of language that learners must analyze in order to discover patterns of language use and to develop hypotheses (rules of thumb) about the target language.
+In our program, students are led through a "guided inductive approach" (discovery approach) in which they must analyze selected samples of language in order to discover patterns of use and to develop hypotheses (rules of thumb) about the target language.

 Socio-cultural analysis of language